montefiore-institute/alan-cluster/README.md

 ### Preparing an Anaconda environment

-On your initial login, you will be asked to install an Anaconda installation. **Carefully** read the instructions.
+On your initial login, we will guide you to automatically install an Anaconda environment. **Carefully** read the instructions.
 If you cancelled the installation procedure, you can still setup your Anaconda by executing:

 > **Recommended**. **This installs a Python 3 environment by default.**